50 years since citizenship: successes and challenges in Indigenous health

 All of our efforts in research and policy are of no use if they are not used to improve Indigenous health and implemented by Indigenous health leaders in local communities working in concert with state and territory health departments.
 The paper by Li and colleagues highlights progress in efforts to expand the Aboriginal population health workforce.
 The Aboriginal Population Health Training Initiative was established by NSW Health in 2011 and has successfully trained 17 out of 18 trainees who joined the program.
 Programs such as this are critical to ensuring a highly skilled population health workforce is available to implement system-wide population health interventions for further Aboriginal health improvement.

 This issue of the journal provides an opportunity to reflect on the strength and success of Aboriginal and Torres Strait Islander people in the face of extraordinary adversity, and to consider the next 50 years.
 It highlights the slow yet incremental process of improvement and what it takes to bring about this progress: leadership, partnership, evidence, respect, and implementation of what is important, right and effective.

 We hope readers enjoy these themed papers and all the articles in this issue.
 Public Health Research & Practice aims to deliver engaging, high-quality, peer-reviewed articles from Australian and international thought leaders, policy makers, practitioners and researchers that will inspire, provoke debate and be useful in your work.

-© 2017 McGill and Carter.
+© 2017 Eades and Banks.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence, which allows others to redistribute, adapt and share this work non-commercially provided they attribute the work and any adapted version of it is distributed under the same Creative Commons licence terms.